Open up your payslip and it will probably be a sea of information you don’t quite understand.

 If your tax code ends in an L

 This tax code is used for people who have one job or pension.
-Most people will be able to earn £11,850 before tax, which means their tax code will be 1185L.
+The L means you’re entitled to the standard tax-free personal allowance.
+Most people will be able to earn £12,570 before tax, which means their tax code will be 1257L.

 If your tax code ends in an M or N

 These codes represent anyone who has the Marriage Allowance.
 Couples who are married or in a civil partnership can transfer 10% of their personal allowance to their partner (as long as they meet the criteria).
-The partner receiving the extra allowance will have the M rather than normal L, while the other partner has N.
+The partner receiving the extra allowance will have the M rather than the normal L, while the other partner will have N.

 If your tax code is BR or the letter D followed by a number

-These usually means you have more than one source of income such as a second job, pension or money paid out by investments.
-If your main income source is more than your personal allowance (so for most that is £11,850), the second salary/income will all be subject to tax.
+These usually mean you have more than one source of income such as a second job, pension or money paid out by investments.
+If your main income source is more than your personal allowance (so for most that is £12,570), the second salary/income will all be subject to tax.

 BR means all of your second income is taxed at the basic rate (20%), whilst D relates to a higher rate (40%).